 - ESPN (majority owned by the Walt Disney Company)

 Equinix operates the world’s largest network of interconnected data centres,2 with over 9700 companies and 1800 networks in EMEA, APAC and the Americas.
 The company is listed on the NASDAQ exchange under the EQIX ticker.
 It is also a component of the S&P 500.

 Equinix converted to a REIT in 2015, and the company has committed more than $20 billion to the development of its data centre platform since its founding.

 China Telecom Corporation Limited

 China Telecom Corporation Limited is a subsidiary of the China Telecommunications Corporation, which is listed on the NYSE under the CHA ticker.
 The company – China Telecommunications Corporation – is majority owned by the Chinese government, and it boasts ‘the world’s largest broadband internet network and a leading-edge mobile communications network’.3

 Aside from being majority-owned by the China Telecommunications Corporation, there are also some other high profile investors in the China Telecom Corporation Limited.
 BlackRock, JPMorgan Chase and the Bank of New York Mellon all have minority holdings in the company.

-How to trade and invest in data centre companies
+How to trade in data centre companies

 When you’re trading, you’ll be able to open a position with leverage – which’ll grant you full market exposure for an initial deposit.
 But, while leverage can increase your profits, it can also increase your losses.
 You also won’t own the shares directly when trading, but this does make it possible for you to go short.